Uniformly gamma-radonifying families of operators and and the stochastic Weiss conjecture: Uniformly --radonifying families

 The next lemma shows that uniform $\ga$--radonification is preserved under left and right multiplication.

-\begin{proposition}[Ideal property] Let $\tilde H$ be a separable infinite-dimensional Hil\-bert space and $E$ a Banach space.
+\begin{proposition}[Ideal property] Let $\tilde H$ be a separable infinite-dimensional Hil\-bert space and $\tilde E$ a Banach space.
 If $\cT$ is a uniformly $\ga$--radonifying subset of $\B(H,E)$ and $R:\tilde H\to H$ and $S: E\to \tilde E$ are bounded operators, then $S\cT R$ is a uniformly $\ga$--radonifying subset of $\B(\tilde H,\tilde E)$. \end{proposition} \begin{proof} The left ideal property is trivial.
 To prove the right ideal property we first consider the case of complex scalars.
-For $\tilde H=H$ the right ideal property then follows from the well-known fact that every strict contraction on a complex Hilbert space is a convex combination of unitary operators.
+For $\tilde H=H$ the right ideal property then follows from the well-known fact that the convex hull of the unitary operators on $H$ space are uniformly dense in the closed unit ball of $\B(H)$ (this is the so-called Russo-Dye theorem \cite{RusDye}; at the cost of picking up a constant $2$ we could alternatively use the elementary fact that every operator in $\B(H)$ of norm less than $\frac12$ is a convex combination of at most four unitaries).

 In the case of different Hilbert spaces $H$ and $\tilde H$ write $TR = TRU^*\circ U$, where $U$ is an isometry from $\tilde H$ onto $H$ and note that $\cT RU\s$ is uniformly $\ga$--radonifying by the preceding observation.